 Buying your first home is a special moment in anyone’s life.
 It can be a long and challenging journey, but once you’ve got the keys in your hands and a place to call your own, there’s no feeling quite like it.

-Even with the hard part over, though, there are potential pitfalls that await as you begin your life as a homeowner.
+Even with the hard part over, though, there are potential pitfalls that await as you begin a First-time Buyer and now as a homeowner.
 From security and services to making it easier to settle in, here’s some tips on how to avoid common mistakes, and get off to a great start...

 - Find your fuse box and familiarise yourself with it, labelling the switches if they aren’t already.
 You don’t want to be fumbling around when an issue arises for the first time – especially if it’s at night, and you’re working in the dark!